ilgencetin/introduction/Network Fundemantals.md

 - Switches can operate at both layer 2 and layer 3 of the OSI model.
 However, these are exclusive in the sense that Layer 2 switches cannot operate at layer 3.
 - These switches are more sophisticated than layer 2, as they can perform some of the responsibilities of a router.
 Namely, these switches will send frames to devices (as layer 2 does) and route packets to other devices using the IP protocol.
+- Layer 3 also does routing
+- Layer 2 works only with MAC Adresses

 ![image](https://user-images.githubusercontent.com/113854816/196898268-4f840a88-f17b-423a-aef6-894e1b1ff770.png)

 ###### VLAN (Virtual Local Area Network)
+- VLAN segmentation
+- Also used for protection of malwares (ransomware)
 - Allows specific devices within a network to be virtually split up.
 They can benefit from things such as an internet connection but treated as seperately.

 ###### What is Router?